gvwilson/sdxpy/src/intro/index.md

   *This one's for Mike and Jon: I'm glad you always found time to chat.*
 </div>

-All royalties from sales of this book will go to support the [Red Door Family Shelter][red_door] in Toronto.
+All royalties from this book will go to the [Red Door Family Shelter][red_door] in Toronto.
 {: .continue}

 ## Exercises {: #intro-exercises}